-With FortiOS 5.6 release customers are able to leverage an automated fabric topology view to gain complete visibility across their distributed network ecosystems, including 360° visibility into access points, endpoints and threats.
+With FortiOS 7.0, customers are able to leverage an automated fabric topology view to gain complete visibility across their distributed network ecosystems, including 360° visibility into hybrid networks, access points, endpoints, and threats.
 Additionally, the Fortinet Security Fabric provides granular visibility into applications – including SaaS applications – which is critical for enterprises transitioning to the cloud.

 In today’s networked environment, broad, powerful, integrated, and automated solutions aren’t just nice things to have.
 They are essential components of the next generation of network security.

 Find out how the Fortinet Security Fabric platform delivers broad, integrated, and automated protection across an organization’s entire digital attack surface to deliver consistent security across all networks, endpoints, and clouds.